-Cattle/sheep farm for sale in the Luderitz area
+Cattle/sheep farm for sale in the Keetmashoop/Auss area

-Landscapes include level grass/bush plains, sand dunes, minor hills.
-The bulk of the farm can be regarded as relatively flat.
+Landscapes include level grass/bush plains, dry riverbeds, etc. The bulk of the farm can be regarded as relatively flat.

-Leptosols typically form in actively eroding landscapes, especially in hilly or undulating areas that cover much of the central, north-western, and southern parts of Namibia.
-These coarse-textured soils are characterized by their limited depth caused by the presence of predominantly hard rock which is highly calcareous with 30cm of the surface.
-Leptosols are the shallowest soils in Namibia and they often contain significant amounts of gravel.
-As a result, their water holding capacity is low, and vegetation is often subject to drought.
-Rates of water run-off and water erosion can be high when heavy rains fall.
+Leptosols typically form in actively eroding landscapes, especially in hilly or insulating areas that cover much of the central, northwest, and southern parts of Namibia.
+These coarse-textured soils are characterized by their limited depth caused by the presence of predominantly hard rock which is highly calcareous with 30 cm of the surface.
+Leptosols are the shallowest soil in Namibia and they often contain significant amounts of gravel.
+As a result, their water-holding capacity is low, and vegetation is often subject to drought.
+Rates of water run-off and water erosion can be when heavy rains fall.
 At best, these soils can support low densities of livestock and wildlife.

 The vegetation is well suited for small stock, game, and cattle farming, and can be regarded as a good mixture for the area, with an even spread of the following: